vita-rust/vitasdk-sys/README.md

 $ export VITASDK=/opt/vitasdk
 ```

 There's an example on how to use this crate at [examples/std-hello-world](examples/std-hello-world).

 ## Manually generating the bindings

+## Updating

+To update the headers, we have a job that runs on GitHub Actions yearly or on demand that will create a PR.
+If you want to update manually, you can follow these steps:

+### Manually

 Clone the repository with submodules (the C headers):